Mons26/draw_with_circle/README.md

 # draw_with_circle
-A program to draw specifed paths with epicycles
+A program to draw specified paths with epicycles